-The hogs that you sell to Niman Ranch can never have been given antibiotics, therapeutically or subtherapeutically.
-We realize from time to time that you may have sick hogs that must be treated with antibiotics.
-This is fine.
-However, we require that you mark the treated pigs, or separate them off, and sell them through another market.
+The hogs that you sell to Niman Ranch can never have been given antibiotics, therapeutically or sub-therapeutically.
+We realize from time to time you may have sick hogs that must be treated with antibiotics.
+To be in compliance with the standard, we require that you mark the treated pigs, or separate them off, and sell them through a different market.
 We also require that you keep a record of your treated pigs.
-You may use the "Antibiotic Treatment Form" located on the final page of this document.